 New Adult & Adult Fiction

-In January 2019, most of our NA titles were moved to our sister imprints, Animus Ferrum Publishing (NA and adult speculative fiction) and Caleo Press (NA and adult romance).
-Our sister imprints use the same co-op model as Snowy Wings Publishing.
-If you’re interested in the co-op model of publishing but don’t write YA or kidlit, keep an eye on AFP and CP’s submissions periods!
+In January 2019, most of our NA titles were moved to our sister imprint, Crimson Fox Publishing (previously Animus Ferrum Publishing and Caleo Press—see this post for more information).
+Our sister imprint uses the same co-op model as Snowy Wings Publishing.
+If you’re interested in the co-op model of publishing but don’t write YA or kidlit, keep an eye on CFP’s submissions periods!